rickellis/Arch-Linux-Install-Guide/README.md

 ---

-## Change to your root directory
+## Change Root

-Since we're still booted on the USB drive, in order to configure our new system we need to change root:
+Since we're still booted via USB, in order to configure our new system we need to change root.
+If we don't do that, every change we make will be applied to the USB installation.

     arch-chroot /mnt

 ---

 ## Install and configure bootloader

 While there are various bootloaders that may be used, since the Linux kernel has a built-in EFI image, all we need is a way to execute it.
 For that we will install systemd-boot, a minimalist boot manager:

     bootctl --path=/boot install

 ### Update the loader.conf file

 Using nano we can edit the config file:

     nano /boot/loader/loader.conf

-Make sure that only the following lines are in the file:
+Make sure that __only__ the following lines are in the file:

     default arch
     timeout 3
     editor 0

 __Notes:__ The timeout setting is the number of seconds the menu is displayed.
-The editor setting determines whether the kernel parameters editor is accessible.
+The editor setting determines whether the kernel parameters are editable.
 For security reasons we disable this.

 ### Get the UUID for root

 In the next step we will update the boot loader config file.
 But first, we need to determine the UUID of our root partition.
 In order to get the UUID you first need to know what device node root is on.
 Look it up using:

     fdisk -l

 The device node will be something like

     /dev/sda2

 You can now get the UUID that corrisponds to the root node you just looked up using:

-	ls -l /dev/disk/by-partuuid/

-Or alternately you can look it with:
+    blkid /dev/sda2

+You can either write down the UUID (which could be painful given the length), or what I prefer to do is pipe the output of the above command to the config file that we will need that information in:

-	blkid -s PARTUUID -o value /dev/sda2
+    blkid /dev/sda2 > /boot/loader/entries/arch.conf

-### Update the arch.conf file
+Then open the config file in nano:
-Armed with the UUID we just gathered in the previous step we can now insert it into the arch config file.
-Open the file using:

     nano /boot/loader/entries/arch.conf

+Arrow over to the UUID corresponding to your root partition and shift/arrow to highlight it.
+Use Ctl+K to cut the line.
+It will remain in the clipboard for use next.

-And add the following info.
-Make sure to replace __YOUR-UUID__ with the ID gathered previously, and if your root drive is formatted with something other than ext4 update that info as well.
+Now delete everything in that file and add the following info.
+Make sure to replace __YOUR-UUID__ with the ID gathered previously (which you can paste from your clipboard using Ctrl+U).

     title   Arch Linux
     linux   /vmlinuz-linux
     initrd  /initramfs-linux.img
-	options root=PARTUUID=YOUR-UUID rootfstype=ext4 add_efi_memmap
+    options cryptdevice=UUID=YOUR-UUID:vg root=/dev/mapper/vg-root quiet rw

 ### Update the bootloader

     bootctl update

 ---

+## Update mkinitcpio

+Since we're using disk encryption we need to make sure that it gets initialized by the kernel so we can decrypt our drive prior to booting.
+We also need to make sure that the keyboard is available for use prior to initializing the filesystem, otherwise we will have no input device to type in our password.

+Edit the following config file:

+    nano /etc/mkintcpio.conf

+Scroll down to the hooks section.
+It should look similar to this:

+    HOOKS="base udev autodetect modconf block filesystems keyboard fsck"

+Change it to this:

+    HOOKS="base udev autodetect modconf block keyboard keymap encrypt lvm2 filesystems fsck"

+Now update the initramfs image with our hooks change:

+    mkinitcpio -p linux

+If you're curious what modules are available as intcpio hooks:

+    ls /usr/lib/initcpio/install

-### Add NVMe to mkinitcpio
+## Add NVMe to mkinitcpio

 This step is only necessary if your computer is running PCIe storage rather than SATA.
 NVMe is a specification for accessing SSDs attached through the PCI Express bus.
 The Linux kernel includes an NVMe driver, so we just need to tell the kernel to load it.
 This is done by updating the MODULES variable in mkinitcpio (which is responsible for creating the initial ramdisk).

+Edit the following config file:

-	nano /etc/nkintcpio.conf
+    nano /etc/mkintcpio.conf

 Add __nvme__ to the MODULES variable:

     MODULES="nvme"

 Now update the initramfs image with our module change:

     mkinitcpio -p linux

 ---